Neil Finn: 2006–present: Reformation of Crowded House, family collaborations and Fleetwood Mac

 Finn and his wife Sharon began a side project called Pajama Club in 2011.
-After Finn's children, Liam and Elroy, left the family home to pursue their own musical careers, the two wondered what to do to fill the time left open by their children's absence.
+After Finn's children left the family home to pursue their own musical careers, the two wondered what to do to fill the time left open by their children's absence.
 The two decided to repair the music room in their Auckland home and begin making music of their own: "We've had a bit more time on our hands since the boys left home, and we just decided to make a record.
 It was as simple as that.
 We called the group Pajama Club, because we were dressed in our pyjamas when we started."
 Sharon began to play the bass guitar and Neil sat behind the drum set, despite the fact that neither had played either instrument before.

 On 23 October 2011, Finn performed with Ryan Adams and Janis Ian on BBC Four's Series 2 Episode 4 of the series, Songwriters' Circle.
 The night resulted in controversy, ending with an awkward exchange between the performers when there seemingly was confusion between them about who was to perform and join in on each other's songs.

 During February and March 2013, Finn and Paul Kelly undertook their collaborative Goin' Your Way Tour of Australia.
 One of their performances at the Sydney Opera House was recorded for the live album, Goin' Your Way (8 November 2013).
 It was issued as a double CD, which peaked at No. 5 on the ARIA Albums Chart.
 It was also issued as a DVD, which peaked at No. 1 on the ARIA Music DVD Chart.

 Finn's solo album, Dizzy Heights, was released in Australia and New Zealand on 7 February 2014 via Kobalt Label Services.
 His sons and his wife also play on the album.
 Dizzy Heights is his third solo album.